Quickly find answers to all your questions in the frequently asked questions section below. Can't you figure it out? Feel free to contact us.

 We believe in our approach: first delivering quality, then invoicing.
 You can find all the details in our AGB, but most importantly, you only pay after the trial period.
 With our loyal clauses, we ensure that the risk for you as an employer is minimal.

 Yes, this recognition is mandatory in order to legally work as a physiotherapist in Switzerland.
 And last but not least: without SRK recognition, your working hours in Switzerland do not count towards your BIG registration.
 So you want to arrange this properly!
+Discover everything about SRK recognition.

 Just like you need your BIG registration in the Netherlands, you need a registration with the Swiss Red Cross (SRK) in Switzerland.
 This is therefore a requirement to officially work as a physiotherapist in Switzerland.

 To work as a physiotherapist in Switzerland, you need recognition from the Swiss Red Cross (SRK).
 This is actually your ticket to working in Switzerland - it confirms that your degree and experience meet Swiss requirements.
 Sound exciting?
 Don't worry!
 At takeoff, we help you step by step through this process and arrange the application for you.
 All you have to do is provide the right documents, we'll do the rest.
+Here you'll find the complete roadmap.

 You don't have to speak German fluently to get started in Switzerland right away!
 However, you must achieve the B2 level within two years - that's between “basic” and “fluent”.
 Of course, a good basis in the German language makes your start a lot more fun and easier.
 This way, you can communicate better with your patients and colleagues from day one.
 Good news: takeoff is currently developing its own German language course, specifically for physiotherapists.
 This is how we also help you with this challenge!
+Read how to learn German as a physiotherapist.

 Your employer initiates the application with the municipality where you are going to live.
 Once you are in Switzerland, report to this municipality within 14 days to collect your residence permit.
 With a permanent contract, you will receive a B permit for 5 years.
 After that, you can apply for a C permit that is valid for 10 years.
 Sounds complicated?
 We'll help you through the process!
+Everything about emigrating to Switzerland.

 With your employment contract, rental contract and proof of registration with the municipality, you can open a bank account at any Swiss bank.
 We'll help you with all these steps, no problem!

 In Switzerland, you have various options, both in the city and in the villages.
 In the city, you pay for a room in a shared apartment between 600-800 CHF, a studio around 900-1200 CHF and a 2-bedroom apartment between 1400-1800 CHF.
 If you choose a village, the prices are somewhat lower: a room from 450 CHF, a studio from 700 CHF and a 2-bedroom apartment from 1200 CHF.
+Read more about the cost of housing in Switzerland here.

 Good news: in Switzerland, you accrue a double pension!
 Your employer contributes to your pension accrual and everything is arranged automatically.
 This is how you work towards a carefree future.
+Discover how to save smartly for your pension with the third pillar.

 Yes!
 There are various options, such as the “2nd pillar” and “3rd pillar”.
 We would be happy to put you in touch with a tax advisor who can tell you more about this.

 Because you get a B-bewilligung that is valid for five years, you pay “Quellensteuer” for the first five years.
 This is automatically deducted from your salary and you therefore do not have to file a tax return.
+Read all about it here.

 Whether you're going by train (via NS International), Flixbus, plane or car - there are plenty of options for getting home.
 And for sporty adventurers: cycling downhill to the north is also an option!